-Angleton's Roark goes out on top
+Angleton’s Ryan Roark went out on top. vype

 After coaching for 29 years, Roark is retiring and going into to private sector.
 He plans on spending much more time with his wife, Kelly, and two daughters.

 “My dad coached for 37 years, so I grew up in high school football from birth,” he said.
 “Now I have the ability to retire, make my own schedule at my new company and pay back my family for all the sacrifices they’ve made for me.
 It’s emotional.
 I’m sad and happy.
 I’m really excited to move onto the next chapter of my life.”

 The timing was spot-on as the Wildcats reached the state semis in December, before falling to Manvel.

 “This was a special year,” he said.
 “It was so fun because every kid got to play meaningful minutes and made a difference.
 The camaraderie and chemistry was off the charts and the winning became contagious.
 You don’t have those kind of years very often.”